kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/06_StructuredConcurrency.md

 9555 [DefaultDispatcher-worker-8 @coroutine#36] INFO  Contributors - mpp-example: loaded 8 contributors
 ```

 Nothing happens!
-No coroutines are canceled, all the requests are still sent.
+No coroutines are canceled, and all the requests are still sent.

 Let's look at how the cancellation is implemented in our "contributors" program.
 When the `cancel` button is clicked, we need to explicitly cancel the main "loading" coroutine.